SAP/spartacus-docs/_pages/dev/performance/performance-best-practices.md

 - Use HTTP/2: Make sure your CDN supports HTTP/2, which can improve the performance of your storefront by reducing latency and improving the efficiency of data transfer.
 - Enable Brotli Compression: Configure your CDN to compress content using Brotli compression to reduce the size of files transferred over the network.
 - Use a Secure Connection: Ensure that your CDN supports HTTPS to encrypt data in transit and protect user privacy.
-- Monitor Performance: Monitor the performance of your CDN using tools like Google PageSpeed Insights, WebPageTest, or Pingdom to identify bottlenecks and optimize content delivery.
+- Monitor Performance: Monitor the performance of your CDN using available tools to identify bottlenecks and optimize content delivery.
 - Optimize Cache Settings: Configure cache settings on your CDN to ensure that content is cached for an appropriate duration and that cache invalidation is handled correctly.
 - Use a Multi-CDN Strategy: Consider using multiple CDNs to improve redundancy, reduce latency, and optimize content delivery for users in different regions.
 - Implement a CDN Failover Strategy: Plan for CDN outages by implementing a failover strategy that redirects traffic to an alternate CDN or origin server in case of downtime.